 Addressing Food Insecurity and Poverty in Bruce Grey

-The deepening homelessness and opioid crisis has been on every agenda and will continue to be so as rates of poverty increase.
+The deepening homelessness crisis has been on every agenda and will continue to be so as rates of poverty increase.
+In 2025, 365 individuals accessed Grey County’s Short-Term Shelter Program, with a significant proportion experiencing chronic homelessness.

 The Root Causes: A Call for Systemic Change